 The classic bidet is a miniature, bathtub-like fixture situated next to the toilet, with taps on one end.
 Its tub is filled with water, and the user straddles themselves over it to wash below the belt.
-But it took centuries before arriving at this version.
+But it took centuries to arrive at this version.

 The bidet was born in France in the 1600s as a washing basin for your private parts.
 It was considered a second step to the chamber pot, and both items were kept in the bedroom or dressing chamber.
 Some of the early versions of the bidet look like ornamental ottomans; the basins were inset in wooden furniture with short legs.
-Often lids made of wood, wicker, or leather topped the seated portion, disguising its function to a degree.
+Lids made of wood, wicker, or leather tended to top the seated portion, disguising its function to a degree.

 The name is rooted in the French word for pony, which offers a helpful hint that the basin should be straddled.
 But it also picked up this moniker because royalty used it to clean up after a ride.
 Hauling water was a laborious process in that era, but bidet bathing was a regular indulgence for the aristocracy and upper classes.
 This little bathing workhorse was so much a part of high society that the artist Louis-Léopold Boilly, who painted French middle- and upper-class life, showcased a young woman with her skirts hiked over the washbasin in one of his works—providing a racy bidet counterpart to Degas’s bathtub portraits.
 Bidets were such an integral part of civilized life that even the imprisoned Marie Antoinette was granted a red-trimmed one while awaiting the guillotine.
 She may have been in a dank, rat-infested cell, but her right to freshen up would not be denied.